A midwife is usually the first and main contact for the woman during her pregnancy, throughout labour and the early postnatal period.

 During The Pregnancy

-Your maternity book lists when you will be seen by the Midwife, Doctor and hospital through your pregnancy.
+My Pregnancy Notes lists when you will be seen by the Midwife and hospital through your pregnancy.
 Should you have any concerns at any other time you can contact your midwife or, if she is not available, make an appointment to see a Doctor during normal surgery hours.
 At some point during the course of your pregnancy the Health Visitor will meet you to talk to you about her role in your care and about the childhood vaccination programme.

 After Delivery